 When I began to do my own research and observations, I realized that almost all opponents exhibited this trait – not just Yardley’s simpletons.
 More experienced players would be more subtle, but they were always trying to convince me in some manner that they were weak when strong and strong when weak.

 Question 4: When did you first realize that you could win by playing aggressively, instead of defensively?

 I took a giant leap away from tight play in Gardena, California in the late 1960s and early 1970s.
-I had befriended Art Sathmary, John Fox, and Dead Zes.
+I had befriended Art Sathmary, John Fox, and Dean Zes.
 The game in those days was draw poker, and all of us used to go to breakfast after the clubs closed by law.
 We’d talk poker and tactics and tells.

 Sathmary (known by his waiting list initials, ASQ) is one of the most stable winning players I’ve ever met, Fox (who died a few years ago) was brilliant, too, and revealed his secrets in a book, even before Doyle Brunson coaxed me into poker publishing.
 And Zes was a mathematician and professor who had calculated precise poker odds.